hmehrafarin/data-size-analysis/README.md

 # Data Size Analyses

-This is the repository for the ACL Findings '22 paper "On the Importance of Data Size in Probing Fine-tuned Models".
+This is the repository for the ACL Findings '22 paper [On the Importance of Data Size in Probing Fine-tuned Models](https://aclanthology.org/2022.findings-acl.20/).

 # Getting Started